 You can set this up in various ways.
 However, it might be that you have a weekly rotation where one lawyer takes primary responsibility for a week to respond to after-hour calls (and it rotates weekly to a different lawyer).
 This can ensure that clients and potential clients can reach a lawyer after-hours when they have immediate needs.

 If it’s a potential client, the lawyer taking calls after-hours can set up an initial consultation for the individual to come into the office for a consultation.
 If it’s a current client, the after-hours lawyer can relay the message to the lawyer on the case that this particular client needs a call back right away.

 To make this work, you will likely need an after-hour call service that can actually take the calls and deliver the caller information to one source, like a specific email address.
 There are lots of reputable companies that offer this service for law firms.
 Some law firms may just have a voice mail that kicks in after-hours and wants to check that.
 However, as it relates to potential clients, many will not leave a voice mail — and will instead call other law firms in the hopes that they can get a live person.

 Of course, if you give your personal cell phone number to your clients, there might not be a need for an after-hour call system like this for current clients because they can just call your cell phone.
 But if you and your law firm do not give cell phone numbers to clients, consider an after-hour call system.
 Further, the after-hour call system may be needed for potential clients that do not have your cell phone number — even if you give your cell phone number to current clients.

 The details of the after-hour system can be tweaked based on the size of your law firm and the area of law in which you practice.
-But it’s important for most law firms to implement some kind of after-hour system.
+But most law firms need to implement some kind of after-hour system.
 Law firms that want to get new clients and keep current clients happy cannot tune out on nights and weekends.